Thurgau: History

-In prehistoric times the lands of the canton were inhabited by people of the Pfyn culture along Lake Constance.
-During Roman times the canton was part of the province Raetia until 450, when Alemanni settled on the lands.
+In prehistoric times (Neolithic), the lands of the canton were inhabited by people of the Pfyn culture, named after Pfyn, along Lake Constance.
+During Roman times the canton was part of the province Raetia until 450, when the Alemanni settled on the lands.
+Roman settlements in Thurgau include Ad Fines (Pfyn), Arbor Felix and Tasgetium.

 In the sixth century, Thurgovia became a Gau of Francia as part of Alamannia, passing to the Duchy of Swabia in the early 10th century.
-At this time, Thurgovia included not just what is now the canton of Thurgau, but also much of the territory of the modern canton of St. Gallen, the Appenzell and the eastern parts of the canton of Zürich.
+At this time, Thurgovia included not just what is now the canton of Thurgau, but also much of the territory of the modern canton of St. Gallen, the Appenzell and the eastern parts of the canton of Zurich.

-The most important cities of Thurgovia in the early medieval period were Konstanz as the seat of the bishop and St. Gallen for the Abbey of Saint Gall.
+The most important cities of Thurgovia in the early medieval period were Konstanz, as the seat of the bishop, and St. Gallen for the Abbey of Saint Gall.

 The dukes of the House of Zähringen and the counts of the Kyburg family took over much of the land in the High Middle Ages.
-The town of Zürich was part of the Thurgau until it became reichsunmittelbar in 1218.
-When the Kyburg dynasty became extinct in 1264 the House of Habsburg took over that land.
+The town of Zurich was part of the Thurgau until it became reichsunmittelbar in 1218.
+When the Kyburg dynasty became extinct in 1264, the House of Habsburg took over that land.

-The Old Swiss Confederacy allied with ten freed bailiwicks of the former Toggenburg seized the lands of the Thurgau from the Habsburgs in 1460, and it became a subject territory of seven Swiss cantons (Zurich, Lucerne, Uri, Schwyz, Unterwalden, Zug and Glarus).
+The Old Swiss Confederacy, allied with ten freed bailiwicks of the former Toggenburg, seized the lands of the Thurgau from the Habsburgs in 1460, and it became a subject territory of seven Swiss cantons (Zurich, Lucerne, Uri, Schwyz, Unterwalden, Zug and Glarus).